Victorian morality

 Victorian morality is a distillation of the moral views of the middle class in 19th-century Britain, the Victorian era.

-Victorian values emerged in all classes and reached all facets of Victorian living.
+Victorian values emerged in all social classes and reached all facets of Victorian living.
 The values of the period—which can be classed as religion, morality, Evangelicalism, industrial work ethic, and personal improvement—took root in Victorian morality.
-Current plays and all literature—including old classics like Shakespeare—were cleansed of content considered to be inappropriate for children, or "bowdlerized".
+Contemporary plays and all literature—including old classics, like William Shakespeare's works—were cleansed of content considered to be inappropriate for children, or "bowdlerized".

-Contemporary historians have generally come to regard the Victorian era as a time of many conflicts, such as the widespread cultivation of an outward appearance of dignity and restraint, together with serious debates about exactly how the new morality should be implemented.
+Historians have generally come to regard the Victorian era as a time of many conflicts, such as the widespread cultivation of an outward appearance of dignity and restraint, together with serious debates about exactly how the new morality should be implemented.
 The international slave trade was abolished, and this ban was enforced by the Royal Navy.
 Slavery was ended in all the British colonies, child labour was ended in British factories, and a long debate ensued regarding whether prostitution should be totally abolished or tightly regulated.
-Homosexuality remained illegal.
+Male homosexuality was made illegal by the Labouchere Amendment.

+Personal conduct

+Victorian morality was a surprising new reality.
+The changes in moral standards and actual behaviour across the British were profound.
+Historian Harold Perkin wrote:Between 1780 and 1850 the English ceased to be one of the most aggressive, brutal, rowdy, outspoken, riotous, cruel and bloodthirsty nations in the world and became one of the most inhibited, polite, orderly, tender-minded, prudish and hypocritical.Historians continue to debate the various causes of this dramatic change.
+Asa Briggs emphasizes the strong reaction against the French Revolution, and the need to focus British efforts on its defeat and not be diverged by pleasurable sins.
+Briggs also stresses the powerful role of the evangelical movement among the Nonconformists, as well as the evangelical faction inside the established Church of England.
+The religious and political reformers set up organizations that monitored behaviour, and pushed for government action.

+Among the higher social classes, there was a marked decline in gambling, horse races, and obscene theatres; there was much less heavy gambling or patronage of upscale houses of prostitution.
+The highly visible debauchery characteristic of aristocratic England in the early 19th century simply disappeared.

+Historians agree that the middle classes not only professed high personal moral standards, but actually followed them.
+There is a debate whether the working classes followed suit.
+Moralists in the late 19th century such as Henry Mayhew decried the slums for their supposed high levels of cohabitation without marriage and illegitimate births.
+However new research using computerized matching of data files shows that the rates of cohabitation were quite low—under 5%—for the working class and the poor.
+By contrast, in 21st-century Britain nearly half of all children are born outside marriage, and nine in ten newlyweds have been cohabitating.